Brought to you by

-Milk and juice cartons are made from a material called liquid paperboard (LPB), which is constructed from cardboard with layers of plastic, and in the case of long-life products, a thin layer of aluminium foil.
-Cardboard makes up the largest proportion of these materials - about 88% of Tetra Pak 1 litre fresh milk carton for example.
+Milk and juice cartons are made from a material called liquid paperboard (LPB), which is constructed from paperboard with layers of plastic, and in the case of long-life products, a thin layer of aluminium foil. paperboard makes up the largest proportion of these materials - about 88% of Tetra Pak 1 litre fresh milk carton for example.

 About Liquidpaperboard Recycling:

 - Over one billion milk and juice cartons are used each year in Australia

 - The lightweight nature of cartons means they require less energy to transport and refrigerate than other beverage packaging.

 - LPB is recycled back into paper products like cardboard boxes.

 - Most councils in Australia collect LPB for recycling.

 - Ensure cartons are empty, rinsed/dried and flattened before placing in recycling bin.

 There are two types of cartons